 Hamid Jafarkhani received the B.S. degree in electronics from Tehran University in 1989 and the M.S. and Ph.D. degrees both in electrical engineering from the University of Maryland at College Park in 1994 and 1997, respectively.

 From June 1996 to Sept.
 1996, he was a summer intern at Lucent Technologies (Bell Labs).
 He joined AT&T Labs-Research as a Senior Technical Staff Member in Aug.
 1997.
 Later he was promoted to a Principal Technical Staff Member.
 While at AT&T Labs, he and his colleagues invented space-time block coding, a MIMO technology, that has become an active area of research and is widely used in practice.
 He was with Broadcom Corp. as a Senior Staff Scientist from July 2000 to Sept.
 2001.
-He was a Visiting Scholar at Harvard University in 2015.
+He was a Visiting Scholar at Harvard University in 2015 and a Visiting Professor at California Institute of Technology in 2018.
 Currently, he is a Chancellor's Professor in the Department of Electrical Engineering & Computer Science at the University of California, Irvine where he is also the Director of Center for Pervasive Communications & Computing and the Conexant-Broadcom Endowed Chair.

 Hamid Jafarkhani is listed as a highly cited researcher in http://www.isihighlycited.com.
 According to the Thomson Scientific, he is one of the top 10 most-cited researchers in the field of "computer science" during 1997-2007.
 He is a Fellow of AAAS, an IEEE Fellow, and the author of the book Space-Time Coding: Theory and Practice.